Mackinac Policy Conference 2025

 ---|---|---|---|

-TIme 9:00 AM – 10:00 AM | Room Brighton Pavilion | Session Positioning Michigan for Success Amid the AI Zeitgeist | Description As Michigan continues to build and advance economic opportunities by fostering innovation, the use and implementation of AI can support the state’s talent strategies.
+TIme 9:00 AM – 10:00 AM | Room Brighton Pavilion | Session | Description As Michigan continues to build and advance economic opportunities by fostering innovation, the use and implementation of AI can support the state’s talent strategies.
 This session will focus on actionable, near-term investment opportunities in capacity, infrastructure, and talent that will be critical to unlocking the state’s potential to become a national hub for innovation. |

-TIme 10:30 AM – 11:30 AM | Room Brighton Pavilion | Session Connecting Community Through Greenways and Public Space | Description Join leaders of public spaces in Detroit to hear a conversation about the way transformative projects like the Detroit Riverfront and Joe Louis Greenway have served as a catalyst for new developments in public space.
+TIme 10:30 AM – 11:30 AM | Room Brighton Pavilion | Session | Description Join leaders of public spaces in Detroit to hear a conversation about the way transformative projects like the Detroit Riverfront and Joe Louis Greenway have served as a catalyst for new developments in public space.
 Learn how public spaces and greenways can work together as a system to better connect our communities, attract and retain professional talent, support the health and well-being of neighborhoods, and spur economic development along them. |

-TIme 12:00 PM – 12:35 PM | Room Theatre | Session Conference Open | Description Detroit Regional Chamber President & CEO Sandy K. Baruah and Conference Chair Peter Quigley kick off the 2025 Mackinac Policy Conference. |
+TIme 12:00 PM – 12:35 PM | Room Theatre | Session | Description Detroit Regional Chamber President & CEO Sandy K. Baruah and Conference Chair Peter Quigley kick off the 2025 Mackinac Policy Conference. |

-TIme 12:35 PM - 1:15 PM | Room Theatre | Session Leading Michigan's Signature Industry in Complex Times | Description Emmy Award-winning Journalist Guy Gordon, Alliance for Automotive Innovation's President and Chief Executive Officer John Bozzella, Martinrea International Inc.'s Chief Executive Officer Pat D'Eramo, Chief Executive Officer and Entrepreneur in Residence at TechTown Detroit's Tu Le, and Ford Motor Company's Chief Government Affairs Officer Christopher Smith have just been added to the 2025 Mackinac Policy Conference speaker line up. |
+TIme 12:35 PM - 1:15 PM | Room Theatre | Session | Description Emmy Award-winning Journalist Guy Gordon, Alliance for Automotive Innovation's President and Chief Executive Officer John Bozzella, Martinrea International Inc.'s Chief Executive Officer Pat D'Eramo, Chief Executive Officer and Entrepreneur in Residence at TechTown Detroit's Tu Le, and Ford Motor Company's Chief Government Affairs Officer Christopher Smith have just been added to the 2025 Mackinac Policy Conference speaker line up. |

 TIme 1:15 PM - 2:00 PM | Room Theatre | Session A Conversation with Ian Bremmer | Description Political scientist and Eurasia Group and GZERO Media President and Founder Ian Bremmer has over two decades of experience in international affairs, during which he has advised numerous policymakers and business leaders.
 Known for his unique ability to break down complex global issues into digestible insights, Bremmer will deliver an update on the current state of global politics. |

-TIme 2:50 PM - 3:20 PM | Room Theatre | Session Keynote Address: Pete Hoekstra | Description |
+TIme 2:45 PM - 3:15 PM | Room Theatre | Session | Description Speaker: Pete Hoekstra, U.S. Ambassador to Canada.
+Interviewer: Rick Albin, Political Reporter, WOOD-TV 8 |

+TIme 3:35 PM - 4:10 PM | Room Theatre | Session | Description Detroit has a passionate fan base and a proud history of supporting women’s sports.
+In January 2025, Pistons Owner Tom Gores and his wife, Holly Gores, teamed up with prominent Detroit leaders from business, sports, and entertainment to submit a bid for a WNBA expansion franchise.
+This effort represents a significant and unprecedented investment in the community to drive economic growth and foster meaningful impact.
 During this panel, moderated by Siebert Williams Shank & Co.'s Suzanne Shank, Naismith Basketball Hall of Famer and She’s Got Time Founder Swin Cash-Canal, Managing Director of USA Basketball, Naismith Basketball Hall of Famer, and Detroit WNBA Investor Grant Hill, Corporate Board Executive, CEO Advisor, and Community Strategist Sandy Pierce, and Pistons Sports and Entertainment's Arn Tellem will discuss the collaborative effort behind the bid and explore the ways a WNBA expansion franchise could enrich the Detroit Region economically and socially. |

 Day 3 - Thursday, May 29, 2025